Manu1400/tech_test_front/1_modeling/README.md

 - greater or equal than React 15 required
 - React 16 preferred

-Allowed Languages : Typescript, ES5, ES6
+Allowed Languages : Typescript, ES5, ES6, ReasonML

+You can either setup a React environnement or use test driven development to test your component